strahinjaajvaz/react-tree-structure-app/README.md

 ## Technologies used

-* React from the front end
+* React for the front end
 * Node.js with Express for the server and the routing.